Midnight Sun Film Festival

 The Midnight Sun Film Festival (Sodankylän elokuvajuhlat) is an annual five-day film festival in Sodankylä, Finland.
-The festival usually takes place in the second week of June, but from June 14 to 18 in 2017.
+The festival usually takes place in the second week of June.
 One of the main characteristics of the festival is to show films without a break around the clock while the sun shines around the clock.

 The Midnight Sun Film Festival is non-competitive.
 The program consists mostly of films directed by the main guests, 20–30 modern movies from all parts of the world, contemporary Finnish films and cinema classics, some of which are usually presented as "master classes" by various film theory experts.
 Typically, the festival introduces 4–5 young directors who are also guests of the festival.
 In recent years, attendance has been between 15,000 and 25,000.

 The festival was first arranged in 1986 and the first international director guests were Samuel Fuller, Jonathan Demme, Bertrand Tavernier and Jean-Pierre Gorin.
 Later on it hosted some of the biggest names in cinema, such as Jim Jarmusch, Krzysztof Kieślowski, Roger Corman, Terry Gilliam, Francis Ford Coppola, Abbas Kiarostami and Miloš Forman.